 The OTD Degree Program is designed for students who do not have an entry-level professional OT degree.
 Applicants should have a bachelor’s degree and have completed required prerequisite coursework, as well as other requirements.
 Please see the admission requirements.

-The entry-level OTD degree program has applied for accreditation through the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449; tel.
+The entry-level OTD degree program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449; tel.
 (301) 652-AOTA; web address www.acoteonline.org.

 Policy for Progression in the OTD Program

 Requirements for Graduation